-- 3.8.6 The AEC will determine the size of the bargaining team taking into account the size of the unit, and its reflection of equity, geographic, linguistic and occupational group diversity. - 3.8.7 The size of a bargaining team will normally be between three and five members with the goal of ensuring women representation, equity, geographic, linguistic and occupational group diversity.
+- 3.4.6 The AEC will determine the size of the bargaining team taking into account the size of the unit, and its reflection of equity, geographic, linguistic, and occupational group diversity. - 3.4.7 The size of a bargaining team will normally be between three and five members with the goal of ensuring women representation, equity, geographic, linguistic and occupational group diversity.
 No national bargaining team should have fewer than five members.

-3.9 Election/Selection and Composition of Bargaining Teams
+3.5 Election/Selection and Composition of Bargaining Teams

-- 3.9.1 If the bargaining unit has a National Bargaining Conference, a majority of each negotiating team will be elected at the National Bargaining Conference and the remaining members will be appointed from the pool of National Bargaining Conference delegates by the AEC in consultation with the Component.
-The number to be appointed will be decided and announced by the AEC prior to the National Bargaining Conference. - 3.9.2 If the unit does not have a National Bargaining Conference the Component with members in the bargaining unit shall elect a majority of the bargaining team members and the remaining bargaining unit members will be appointed by the AEC in consultation with the Component, to ensure women representation, equity, geographic, linguistic and occupational group diversity.
-The number to be appointed will be decided and announced by the AEC prior to the bargaining team election. - 3.9.3 The National President may appoint a member of the AEC and/or the NBoD to sit as a member of the bargaining team, who shall have full voice but no vote. - 3.9.4 The National President and/or the AEC shall appoint a staff representative to sit on the bargaining team as chair of the team.
-This appointee shall have full voice but no vote. - 3.9.5 The National President and/or the AEC may appoint additional staff representatives to sit on the bargaining team as technical advisors who have voice but no vote.
+- 3.5.1 The National President may appoint a member of the AEC and/or the NBoD to sit as a member of the bargaining team, who shall have full voice but no vote. - 3.5.2 The National President and/or the AEC shall appoint a staff representative to sit on the bargaining team as chair of the team.
+This appointee shall have full voice but no vote. - 3.5.3 The National President and/or the AEC may appoint additional staff representatives to sit on the bargaining team as technical advisors who have voice but no vote.

-3.10 Memoranda of Settlement
+3.6 Memoranda of Settlement

-- 3.10.1 In consultation with the affected bargaining team(s), the National President or designate may engage in direct negotiations with the employer to achieve a Memorandum of Settlement. - 3.10.2 Authority to arrive at Memoranda of Settlement or Letters of Understanding rests with the AEC.
-The AEC Officer(s) responsible for collective bargaining for the bargaining unit or designate must be consulted prior to signing a Memorandum of Settlement or Letter of Understanding. - 3.10.3 The AEC Officer(s) or designate shall have the signing authority on any Memoranda of Settlement, Collective Agreements or Letters of Understanding.
+3.6.1 In consultation with the affected bargaining team(s), the National President or designate may engage in direct negotiations with the employer to achieve a Memorandum of Settlement.

+- 3.6.2 Authority to arrive at Memoranda of Settlement or Letters of Understanding rests with the AEC.
+The AEC Officer(s) responsible for collective bargaining for the bargaining unit or designate must be consulted prior to signing a Memorandum of Settlement or Letter of Understanding. - 3.6.3 The AEC Officer(s) or designate shall have the signing authority on any Memoranda of Settlement, Collective Agreements or Letters of Understanding.

-3.11 Votes
+3.7 Votes